magician03/magician03.github.io/_posts/2017-05-12-gsoc-moodle-intro.md

-Finally, I am very excited to be a part such large organisation with global appeal and being the sole GSoC selection, a bit tensed too.
+Finally, I am very excited to be a part of such large organisation with global appeal and being the sole GSoC selection, a bit tensed too.
 However, with the very helpful, supportive Dev Team I am confident and optimistic.
 Looking forward for great experiences this summer 2017.